 Breakout length refers to the dimension from the end of the braided sleeve to connectors at the end of the cables.
 This dimension is part of the overall length, not in addition to the length measurement.
 The primary consideration for breakout length is to have flexibility to route the cables as needed.

 For pre-terminated copper trunk cable assemblies, length is a very important parameter to be ordered which help users to achieve the best performance.

 You must consider the fire ratings of materials to minimize danger in the event of a fire.
 Most data centers are a riser environment, where airflow is not a consideration.
-The jacket of cables is an important point when selecting pre-teminated copper trunk cables.
-The purpose of the jacket is to protect the wiring from physical damage, moisture, ozone and ultraviolet rays.
-PVC is made of polyvinyl chloride that gives off heavy black smoke, hydrochloric acid and other toxic gases when it burns.
+The jacket of cables is an important point when selecting pre-terminated copper trunk cables.
+The purpose of the jacket is to protect the wiring from physical damage, moisture, ozone, and ultraviolet rays.
+PVC is made of polyvinyl chloride that gives off heavy black smoke, hydrochloric acid, and other toxic gases when it burns.
 While LSZH has a flame-resistant jacket that doesn’t emit toxic fumes even if it burns.
 Both cables are excellent in performance, so it depends on the situation whether you choose LSZH or PVC.

 FS.COM provides a lot of Cat5e/Cat6/Cat7 pre-terminated trunk cable with plug-to-plug or jack-to-jack termination type.
 And FS.COM copper trunks include a braided mesh sleeve whose properties match that of the cable jacket.
 This ensures that the binding material does not degrade the suitability of the product in a plenum environment.
 The following table lists the main solutions.